CcMarc/AbuseIPDB/README.md

 For support, please refer to the Zen Cart forums or contact the module author.

 License:
-This module is released under the MIT License.
+This module is released under the GNU General Public License (GPL).